The Distillers Company: Pharmaceuticals

 From 1942, Distillers Biochemicals (DCBL) operated an Agency Factory of the British Ministry of Supply manufacturing penicillin in Speke.
 The plant was one of the first two factories in Europe to produce penicillin.
-Following World War II, DCBL purchased the facility for approximately four million dollars.
+Following World War II, DCBL purchased the facility from the UK Government.

 Distillers was also responsible for the manufacture of the drug Thalidomide in the United Kingdom.
 Thalidomide had been developed by Grunenthal with whom, in July 1957, DCBL signed a sixteen-year contract to market the drug.
 DCBL ordered 6,000 tablets for clinical trial and 500 grammes of pure substance for animal experiments and formulation.
 Thalidomide was marketed in the United Kingdom under the name Distaval, beginning on 14 April 1958.
 Advertisements emphasised the drug's complete safety, using phrases such as non-toxic and no known toxicity.
 Later, Thalidomide was marketed under the names Asmaval, Tensival, Valgis, and Valgraine and found to cause nerve damage and malformations in births.

 The Speke site, also known as Speke Operations, was eventually sold to Eli Lilly and Company in 1963.
 In February 2022 it was acquired by TriRX.